 The camper cabins provide electricity, fire pits, and vault toilets.
 If this is your first time going camping with your family, you may want to rent one of the camper cabins.

-See Related: Best Cabins in Minnesota
+See Related: Best Things to do in Lindstrom, Minnesota

 Are you looking for black sand beaches in Minnesota?